Lesson PlansBack to lesson plans archive February 18, 2016

 This timeline of the history of the Civil Rights Movement does not include every event, but attempts to capture those that exemplify the long struggle for equality that so many fought so hard for, and many gave their lives to see realized.
 The interactive nature of the timeline allows for students and teachers to learn more about these historic events through both text and video.

-Either as a class or individually visit the interactive timeline of important civil rights events leading up to the March on Washington and important historical events that follow the march.
+Either as a class or individually visit the interactive timeline at the link below of important civil rights events leading up to the March on Washington and important historical events that follow the march.
 There are videos and information students can browse through to learn more about the real life events that took place.
-Or you may want to scroll through the timeline together and watch the videos together (they range from 2-10 minutes and the specific times are outlined here in an excel spreadsheet)
+Or you may want to click on the link below and scroll through the timeline together and watch the videos together (they range from 2-10 minutes and the specific times are outlined here in an excel spreadsheet)

 1. The Who and How of March on Washington